helium/helium-data/README.md

 The following Jupyter notebook shows how to access Helium Foundations's S3 files and SQL query the S3 files using Spark DataFrames.

+Here is a [preview](https://github.com/helium/helium-data/blob/main/jupyter-community/deltalake.ipynb) of the Jupyter notebook.

 ## Prerequisites

 ### Python and SQL